redhat-na-ssa/demo-ai-gitops-catalog/components/operators/rhacs-operator/INFO.md

 #### Installation Prerequisites

-Before deploying a SecuredCluster resource, you need to create an cluster init bundle secret.
+Before deploying a SecuredCluster resource, you need to create a cluster init bundle secret.

 - **Through the RHACS UI:** To create a cluster init bundle secret through the RHACS UI, navigate to `Platform Configuration > Clusters`, and then click `Manage Tokens` in the top-right corner.
 Select `Cluster Init Bundle`, and click `Generate Bundle`.
 Select `Download Kubernetes secrets file`, and store the file under a name of your choice (for example, `cluster-init-secrets.yaml`).
 - **Through the `roxctl` CLI:** To create a cluster init bundle secret through the `roxctl` command-line interface, run `roxctl central init-bundles generate <name> --output-secrets <file name>`.
 Choose any `name` and `file name` that you like.

+Run `oc project` and check that it reports the correct namespace where you intend to deploy SecuredCluster.
+In case you want to install SecuredCluster to a different namespace, select it by running `oc project <namespace>`.
 Then, run `oc create -f init-bundle.yaml`.
 If you have chosen a name other than `init-bundle.yaml`, specify that file name instead.
-If you want to deploy Secured Cluster Service in another namespace, additionally pass the `-n <namespace>` flag.

 #### Required Fields